 The artificial hill in Jingshan Park used to be the highest point in the city.
-The park is nice to walk around but what really makes it great is that the temple at the top of the hill, the Pavilion of Everlasting Spring (Wanchunting), affords panoramic views over Beijing and the Forbidden City.
+The park is nice to walk around, but what really makes it worthwhile is that the temple at the top of the hill, the Pavilion of Everlasting Spring (Wanchunting), affords stunning, panoramic views over Beijing and the Forbidden City.

 It takes about 10 minutes to walk up to the pavilion.
-The climb is easy with plenty of shade and handrails, but there are a fair few steps involved.
-However, it is well worth the climb on a clear day to get photos of the panorama.
+The climb is relatively easy with plenty of shade and handrails, but there are many steps involved.
+However, it is well worth the climb on a clear day to get photos of the scenic view.

-After taking in the view, if you have more time, walk back down and towards the middle of the park where you will usually come across lots of groups of elderly Chinese people singing opera, doing tai chi or going through their daily calisthenics routine!
+After taking in the view, if you have more time, you can walk back down and toward the middle of the park, where you will usually come across groups of elderly Chinese people dancing, singing opera, or doing tai chi.

 Visitors in wheelchairs can easily enter the park to explore and relax.
 There are also wheelchair accessible restrooms within the park.
 However, wheelchair users cannot go to the top of the hill to enjoy the panoramic views of the Forbidden City, as the path requires climbing numerous stairs.